-This week (28 Sep-1 Oct) staff from our Centre for Radiation, Chemical and Environmental Hazards (CRCE) will spend four days meeting the public at New Scientist Live at EXCEL London.
+This week (20-23 Sep) staff from our Centre for Radiation, Chemical and Environmental Hazards (CRCE) will be meeting the public at New Scientist Live at EXCEL London.

 But what is CRCE?
 And what does it do?
 Tim Gant explains.